Dole Air Race: The transpacific record

 Ernie Smith and Captain C.H.
 Carter had arrived in Oakland earlier to attempt to parallel the Maitland/Hegenberger flight in the City of Oakland, a small Travel Air 5000 civilian monoplane, but due to mechanical difficulties, took off two hours after Maitland, and returned with a broken windshield.
 Unlike Lindbergh's purpose-built Spirit of St. Louis, City of Oakland had been serving as a mail carrier for Pacific Air Transport.
 According to Smith, Carter threatened to dump the gas after the windshield was lost, forcing the plane's return shortly after takeoff.
 Carter quit after the record was lost, but Smith hired Emory Bronte as a navigator, and took off again on July 14.
 Upon running out of fuel 26 hours and 36 minutes later, they crash-landed in a thorn tree on Molokai.

 Dole disqualified the successful June and July flights from his prizes because they had not followed his rules.
-The Air Corps flight had been planned months prior to the prize announcement and had no intent to land other than at Wheeler.
+The Air Corps flight had been planned months prior to the prize announcement with no intended destination other than Wheeler.

 By July 22, the starting and ending points had not been set.
-San Francisco began developing its new municipal airport, Mills Field, in anticipation that it could entice pilots into choosing it as the origin; the initial planned destination was John Rodgers Airport near Honolulu.
+San Francisco began developing its new municipal airport, Mills Field, in anticipation of enticing pilots into choosing it as the origin; the initial planned destination was John Rodgers Airport near Honolulu.